sidg16/CommonGroundDemo/Demo/Scripts/Chunks/05_Vignette_Cricket__10-12_5.md

 - Lighting: flat clean; stick-figure style.

 [Generator Prompt]
-“Doodle animation.
-Option A: a large hand‑drawn TV frame in the center shows a simple cricket scene (pitch lines, a ball arc).
-Around it, several small couch silhouettes each seat one stick‑figure viewer, spaced so they feel apart.
-Option B: a small open ground with a single stick‑figure reaching for the ball and just missing it; the ball falls nearby.
-Lines are thin and slightly wobbly; fills are soft colored‑pencil; keep the background uncluttered and quiet.
-Hold the moment long enough to register the gentle irony—wanting a team, sitting alone.
-No text, no logos, no UI.”
+“Hand‑drawn doodle animation on warm cream paper (#fff3e0).
+Thin, gently wobbly graphite lines (#0E1012), soft colored‑pencil fills; no gradients; no baked text or logos.
+16:9, 1920×1080, 24 fps.

+Scene:
+1) Start inside a single living room.
+Center frame: a large hand‑drawn TV rectangle shows a simple cricket moment (pitch lines, stumps, a ball arc).
+One stick‑figure sits on a small couch facing the TV.
+Props minimal (tiny plant or window outline), very light.
+2) Smooth pull‑back: the view pulls back to reveal the house exterior, then continues to a tidy grid of houses arranged 5 columns by 2 rows (10 total).
+Inside each house, mirror the same setup: one stick‑figure on a small couch watching the same simple cricket moment on a TV.
+3) End: hold briefly on the full 5×2 grid to clearly convey ‘alone together’.

+Style & motion:
+- Lines thin and slightly squiggly; pencil texture only where needed for readability.
+- Single continuous camera pull‑back (no cuts, no shakes).
+- Flat, clean lighting; uncluttered background; strong negative space.

+Timing (guide): total 2.5–3.0s; ~1.2s on the single room before pull‑back; ~1.3–1.8s to complete reveal and brief hold.

+Avoid: photoreal elements, gradients, complex textures, any text/UI/branding in-scene.”